 I like to use Honeycrisp apples because they are super crisp with a sweet and juicy flavor.
 I have not tried this recipe with any other apple variation, but the results should be similar regardless if you swap out for your favorite.
 Pink Lady apples might be a good substitute.

 If you’re not partaking in a Whole30 challenge, still make these!
 These sautéed cinnamon apples are sweet and tart and filling; you seriously won’t miss the sugar.
-And maybe be a little nicer to those around you, they may just be hangry.
+I can’t wait to try them as a topping for my favorite Snickerdoodle Oatmeal.

 - 2 whole apples peeled and cored